mikeconley/joy-of-coding-episode-guide/CONTRIBUTE.md

 Change to the project directory
 $ cd joy-of-coding-episode-guide

 $ git pull origin master

 $ git pull upstream master

-Create a new brach named like episode1234
+Create a new branch named like episode1234
 $ git checkout -b episodeBranch

 # Do work...

-Add the newly created folder and READNE.md file
+Add the newly created folder and README.md file, and then update the index.
 $ git add episode-0123

 Commit the changes